Skip to content

 Francis Collie

 Francis Collie: Francis is a CT certified tracker living in the woods by the Valley of Mankind, Dordogne (France), famous for the multitude of its prehistoric rock-art caves.
-In 2014, he founds the French tracking association Je Suis La Piste to share his passion through workshops, games, books, festivals, radio and internet.
-He has also created local tracker group Périgord Pistage and is co-founder of national association France Pistage.
+In 2014, he founds the French tracking association Je Suis La Piste to share his passion and connect with various First Nations’ people.
+He has also created tracker intervention-group Périgord Pistage and is co-founder of national association France Pistage.

 Oded Davidovich